CityOfLosAngeles/covid19-indicators/README.md

     │                               e.g generated with `pip freeze > requirements.txt`
     ├── main.py                  <- Used to send our daily pdf reports by email.
     ├── report.py                <- Used to automate writing the daily report on GitHub pages.
+    ├── report_county_trends.py  <- Used to automate writing the daily report on GitHub pages.
     ├── setup.py                 <- Makes project pip installable (pip install -e .)